eyeson-team/api/content/api-reference/index.md

 ---

 Video conferences are organized in eyeson rooms.
-You can control who will join a room by using an unique identifier.
-Every user will receive a link to the GUI containing a user-based unique access key that will match room and user allowing to join the eyeson room.
+You can control who will join a room by using a unique identifier.
+Every user will receive a link to the GUI containing a unique access key scoped to the room and user.
+This key grants access to the the eyeson room.

-Within an eyeson room, all features like broadcast, recording, layout, inject data like images or text with background and foreground images can be directly controlled.
+Within an eyeson room, all features like broadcast, recording, layout, data and image injection be directly controlled.

 ## Authorization

 There are two levels of authorization: team-based and user-based.
-To create a room and to register webhooks (for any rooms) you have to provide a team-based authorization sending the API key in the HTTP headers as following.
+To create a room and register webhooks (for any rooms) you have to provide a team-based authorization sending the API key in an HTTP header.

 ```plain
 https://api.eyeson.team/<path>